-Want to get involved?
 Students at Texas A&M University are strongly encouraged to get involved with their Student Senate and their Student Government Association.
-The legislative branch is charged with serving as the "voice" of the student body, and student involvement is essential for ensuring this is the case.
-Senators need your voice to educate them on student opinion, and to hold them accountable.
+The legislative branch essentially serves as the voice of the student body and Senators need your voice to educate them on student opinion and to hold them accountable.

 Students are welcome to attend all Student Senate general assembly, special session, and committee meetings, as they are open to the public.
 Students or student organizations can even address the Senate at these meetings by signing the open forum sheet by the front door.
 All Student Senate general assembly meetings take place in the Koldus Governance Room on the Texas A&M University campus.
 Details on upcoming Student Senate meetings can be found on the calendar.

-One of the most fundamental ways for a student to get involved with the Student Senate is to run for a seat in the next session of the Student Senate, or for a freshman seat.
-Students elect their Student Senators by plurality annually during the spring semester, and freshman students are allowed to elect two (2) senators in the fall semester.
+One of the most fundamental ways for a student to get involved with the Student Senate is to run for a seat.
+Students elect their Student Senators by plurality during the spring semester while freshmen students are allowed to elect two (2) senators in the fall semester.
 All residency and academic area seats are open to undergraduate as well as graduate students.

 The Student Senate inevitably has vacancies throughout the year, as students graduate, join other branches, or resign from office.
-Students are encouraged to apply for Student Senator vacancies throughout the year.
+Students are encouraged to apply for Student Senator vacancies.
 Vacancies are announced at the first and fourth general assembly meetings of the fall semester and at the first meeting of the spring semester.
-Details on Student Senator vacancies will be posted on the home page of this website.
+Details on Student Senator vacancies will be posted on the Senate News tab.

-Questions regarding vacancies should be directed to the Speaker Pro-Tempore of the Student Senate, Amanda Hatheway.
+Questions regarding vacancies should be directed to the Speaker Pro-Tempore of the Student Senate, Clark Finney.

 The Student Senate's Operations Committee serves to assist the Speaker Pro-Tempore in coordinating Student Senate's general assembly and special session meetings and in administering the Senate's internal processes.
-Students can find out further information about serving on the Operations Committee by contacting Executive Director for Operations Caelyn Stephens.
+Students can find out further information about serving on the Operations Committee by contacting Speaker Pro-Tempore, Clark Finney.

 The Speaker of the Senate has the power to create liaison positions between the Student Senate and other student organizations and entities.
-Questions about possible liaison openings should be directed to Speaker of the Senate Tanner Wilson.
+Questions about possible liaison openings should be directed to Speaker of the Senate, Joseph Hood.